DrugowitschLab/VBLinLogit/README.md

 Documentation
 -------------

-Find more information on the [homepage of Jan Drugowitsch](http://www.lnc.ens.fr/~jdrugowi/code_vb.html)
+Find more information about derivation and use in *Variational Bayesian inference for linear and logistic regression*, [arxiv:1310.5438](http://arxiv.org/abs/1310.5438) [stat.ML]